juzoff/Predicting-Gold-Prices-w-Time-Series-Forecasting/README.md

 ## 6: Comparions of Models
 - 6.1 Comparison of ARIMA VS SARIMA Model Results
+  - ARIMA(3,1,0) with drift:
+    - AIC: 120096.4, BIC: 120135.5
+    - Log-likelihood: -60043.19
+    - Training set error measures:
+      - RMSE: 6.3981, MAE: 2.9672, MAPE: 0.4663
+    - Residual autocorrelation (ACF1): 0.0002
+    - Observations: This model has slightly higher AIC and BIC, indicating a less efficient fit compared to SARIMA.
+The residual autocorrelation is close to zero, suggesting no significant patterns left unmodeled.

+  - SARIMA(0,1,3) with drift:
+    - AIC: 120095.1, BIC: 120134.2
+    - Log-likelihood: -60042.56
+    - Training set error measures:
+      - RMSE: 6.3979, MAE: 2.9679, MAPE: 0.4664
+    - Residual autocorrelation (ACF1): -0.0001
+    - Observations: This model achieves marginally lower AIC and BIC values, suggesting a better trade-off between model complexity and fit.
+The error measures are almost identical to ARIMA, and the residual autocorrelation is close to zero, further affirming the model's adequacy.

+  - Final Recommendation:
+    - Model for Dashboard Development Insights: SARIMA(0,1,3) with drift is recommended because it provides a slightly better fit (lower AIC and BIC) while maintaining comparable error measures.
+The improved efficiency and negligible residual patterns make it more suitable for generating accurate forecasts and actionable insights for dashboard development.

 ## 7: Dashboard Insights for Predicting Gold Prices w/ Time Series Forecasting